-The ratio of fixed and performance-based remuneration components shall be determined by the Bank's Supervisory Board, according to the function, size and complexity of the organization managed.
-The ratio of performance-based remuneration cannot exceed the 100% of the fixed remuneration in case of each concerned person.
+The ratio of basic remuneration and performance-based remuneration is determined by the Bank's Supervisory Board, on the basis of the function, size and complexity of the organization managed.
+The ratio of performance-based remuneration cannot exceed 100% of the basic remuneration for each person concerned.